5 Steps Towards a Zero-Waste Home

 A zero-waste lifestyle is all about moving to a ‘sharing economy’.
 A sharing economy is based on community and connection, but ultimately, avoiding items going to landfill for as long as we can.
 Thankfully, the sharing revolution is here.
 With the continued innovation in technology, buying and selling second-hand has never been easier, and you can now pretty much share anything online, including cars, garage space, even your own pets!

-The most well-known sharing networks are Airbnb and Uber, and new businesses are always hitting the market.
 Go ahead and jump online.
 Take a look at Facebook Marketplace or see if there’s a neighbourhood group – people are often happy to give things away if someone is willing to collect it.

 5. A wardrobe that lasts

 You can find almost any item of clothing second-hand, and what you find is often just as good as new (and less than half the price!).
+Some examples include the app Depop and secondhand outlet stores such as:

 If op-shops aren’t your thing, arrange a clothes swap, make it a fun night-in with friends – and this way, you already know what’s in your friends’ wardrobes.
 Anything not swapped, goes to charity.